williamhCode/Final-Project/README.md

 # Final-Project
 Stickman AI - leverages the power of Genetic Algorithm to make stickmen walk.
+Created using Pygame, Pymunk, and Keras.